fallin/Itc4net/README.md

 Stamp seed = new Stamp(); // (1,0)
 ```

+#### Kernel Operations and Immutability

-Itc4net uses immutable types for the core ITC Stamp, Id, and Event classes; therefore, the ITC kernel operations (fork, join, and event) are pure functions.
+Itc4net uses immutable types for the core Stamp, Id, and Event classes; therefore, the kernel operations (fork, join, and event) are pure functions.
 As a consequence, it is important to treat a Stamp like a struct type and replace the Stamp variable reference with a new reference when performing any kernel operations.

 For example, do this: